 Every attempt will, however, be made to accommodate late entries.

-Non attendance following acceptance will result in the non participant incurring the full cost of the food ordered
+Non attendance following acceptance will result in the non participant incurring the full cost of the

 Withdrawals for extreme reasons within this 72 hour deadline will, of course, be dealt with as